 IfSR - Additive thinking

-The Interview for Student Reasoning - Additive thinking (IfSR-AT) is the second of a series of on-demand assessments that enables teachers to hear and see how students apply their mathematical understandings of additive thinking.
-IfSR-AT is divided into four sections:
+Interview for Student Reasoning - Additive thinking (IfSR-AT) is an on-demand assessment that enables teachers to hear and see how students apply their mathematical understandings of additive thinking.
+IfSR-AT is divided into 4 sections:

 - Section 1: Flexible additive strategies with combinations to 10